saladtopfive/OTWnatas-walkthrough/natas2/solution.md

 # Natas2 walkthrough

-When inspecting this page you can find a message that states: "There is nothing on this page", which is true but have a look at whats below that:
+When inspecting this page you can find a message that states:
+> "There is nothing on this page"
+Which is true but have a look at whats below:

 ```
 <img src="files/pixel.png">